 Introduction to Campbellsville, Kentucky

 Campbellsville, Kentucky, in Taylor county, is located 65 miles SW of Lexington, Kentucky.
-The city has a population of 10,498.

 The city of Campbellsville was founded in the year 1817.
 The city derived its name from Andrew Campbell.
 He was from Augusta County, Virginia and had laid out the city.
 Campbellsville has been the site of several Civil War battles.
 A number of local homes and churches were turned into hospitals after the Battle of Tebbs Bend, which took place in the year 1863.
 The first courthouse of the city was burnt in the year 1864 by the Confederates.
 The replacement building has been built on the same site.